Non-use of bicycle helmets in Europe…and in BC

 - Helmets do reduce the severity of TBIs.

-I think we need to make choices based on the reality we see in front of us, not the one we wish we had.
 Perhaps the most salient point for North Americans is that many bicycle fatalities or injuries happen when in close proximity to vehicles (if you go inside the link, click on bicycle statistics).

 Harm reduction for non-helmet users